shakfu/karma_re/docs/dev/critical_fixes.md

 ```

 ### Key Features
-- ✅ Null pointer check after each allocation
+- [x] Null pointer check after each allocation
-- ✅ Clear error messages for debugging
+- [x] Clear error messages for debugging
-- ✅ Proper cleanup in reverse allocation order
+- [x] Proper cleanup in reverse allocation order
-- ✅ No resource leaks on failure
+- [x] No resource leaks on failure
-- ✅ Safe return with NULL on error
+- [x] Safe return with NULL on error

 ### Code Locations
 - **Modified:** `karma_new()` function in karma_re~.c